bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 4 is Out!.md

 Later, we are planning to extract one more JAR from the library: it will contain array utilities that are infrequently used, so we’d like to keep them outside the main JAR to reduce its size.
 <strong>Some more highlights</strong>:
-Kotlin’s <code>Int::class</code> may correspond to Java’s <code>int.class</code> or <code>Integer.class</code> in different contexts (and it’s justified).
+Kotlin’s `Int::class` may correspond to Java’s `int.class` or `Integer.class` in different contexts (and it’s justified).
 To facilitate use cases when a specific one of the two is needed, we have introduced two properties:

 * Int::class.javaPrimitiveType returns Int.class
 * Int::class.javaObjectType returns Integer.class

-Also, we can now say things like <code>IntArray(5) { it * 3 }</code>, i.e. create initialized primitive arrays.
+Also, we can now say things like `IntArray(5) { it * 3 }`, i.e. create initialized primitive arrays.
 ### Future change: meaning of null in collections

 The later versions of the JDK are making collections more and more null-intolerant.
-For example, here’s what the [JavaDoc](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#computeIfAbsent-K-java.util.function.Function-) says about <code>java.util.Map.computeIfAbsent</code>:
+For example, here’s what the [JavaDoc](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#computeIfAbsent-K-java.util.function.Function-) says about `java.util.Map.computeIfAbsent`:
 <p>

   If the specified key is not already associated with a value <strong>(or is mapped to null)</strong>, attempts to compute its value using the given mapping function and enters it into this map unless null.

 </p>
 These contracts are intrinsic to atomicity properties of such operations, so we decided that we have to meet them too, otherwise we won’t be able to guarantee proper behavior for Kotlin’s extension functions when they operate on null-free concurrent collections.
-So, we are going to change the behavior of <code>getOrPut</code> and other such functions so that they treat <code>null</code> value the same as the value was not present.
+So, we are going to change the behavior of `getOrPut` and other such functions so that they treat `null` value the same as the value was not present.
 To update your code, follow the recommendations given in deprecation warnings.
 ## What’s new in the IDE